 How to Set Up Your Roku

 To set up your Roku device, plug it into an HDMI port on your TV and a power outlet.
 Then follow the on-screen instructions using your remote.
-Once you are prompted, go to roku.com/link, enter the code on your screen, and follow the online instructions.
+Once you are prompted, enter your email address and follow the onscreen instructions to set up your Roku device.

 - Plug your Roku into your TV’s HDMI port.
 If you have a streaming box, you will have to use an HDMI cord.